alexostn/libft_decoded/README.md

     **Note:** To adhere to 42's academic integrity policy and prevent plagiarism, only the Makefile is provided here, not the entire source project it belongs to.
     ```

- For the full orchestration, see the complete <a href="https://github.com/alexostn/libft_decoded/blob/main/Makefile" target="_blank">Makefile</a>.
+ *   For the full orchestration, see the complete <a href="https://github.com/alexostn/libft_decoded/blob/main/Makefile" target="_blank">Makefile</a>.

- **Note:** The full source code is available upon request.
+ The full source code is available upon request.
 ---

 ### Concept: Memory Allocation (`ft_calloc`)